 Part 2: Secure Access to Routers

-Step 1: Configure ACL 10 to block all remote access to the router VTY lines except from PC-C.
+Step 1: Configure ACL 10 to block all remote access to the routers except from PC-C.

 a.
 Use the access-list command to create a numbered IP ACL on R1, R2, and R3.